Ad Hoc Committee

 Who We Are – The Essence

 In Kehilla, we strive to treat each other with kindness and compassion every day.
 Sometimes an extra effort is called for.
 The Chesed (Lovingkindness) Committee coordinates requests from Kehilla members who have a short term need for food, rides, shopping or other services as a result of an injury, illness, birth, or other sudden life change.
-If you have such a need, just contact Sasha at email@example.com or call her at 547-2424 ext.
+If you have such a need, just contact Dee at firstname.lastname@example.org or call her at 547-2424 ext.
 100 to let her know.
-She will notify the Chesed Committee and some one will contact you, usually within a day or two…it’s that easy.
+She will notify the Chesed Committee and someone will contact you, usually within a day or two…it’s that easy.

 The Things We Do – More Than You Might Think

 Throughout the year we – the Kehilla Community – help by bringing meals to folks post-surgery or to families with new babies, and by visiting and bringing meals to those who have lost a loved one.
 We have given rides to the doctor, the chiropractor, the store, and to various Kehilla events that members would otherwise have missed.
 We have called those who have limited mobility, to chat and stay connected, and have visited folks who are older and less able to leave their homes.
 We have shopped for food and run errands for people who are house-bound.
 We have offered workshops on caregiving, with a focus on eldercare and caring for the caregiver, and have initiated two ongoing caregiver support groups.